-We can also constructively negotiate either by correspondence or through round-table meetings with your partner, spouse, or his or her solicitor, outside of the court process, to help you achieve a suitable settlement.
+We can also constructively negotiate either by correspondence or through round-table meetings with your partner, spouse, or their solicitor.
+This can happen outside the courtroom, often with the help of mediation and collaborative law, to help you achieve a suitable settlement.

 At Harbour Family Law, we offer an initial consultation of up to one and a half hours to discuss your financial settlement needs.